 - Second floor: 35-seat classroom

-Located on the top floor of Weeks Hall, the Leadership Suite includes the dean’s office, a large executive conference room, and leadership offices.
+Located on the top floor of Weeks Hall, the Robert A. Kuchinski Leadership Suite includes the Keiko and Gerald Harvey Dean’s Office, a large executive conference room, and leadership offices.
 Ample natural light and excellent views of the engineering campus provide an ideal environment for faculty members, alumni, and industry partners to exchange ideas and collaborate.